coxmediagroup/uidev-assignment/README.md

 ####Bootstrap framework

-Your webpage will support the four breakpoints indicated in the mockups.
+Your webpage will support the four breakpoints indicated in the mockups located in the unidev-assignment/comps folder.

 ####Design attributes